cowprotocol/contracts-template/README.md

     - [ ] `MIT OR Apache-2.0` for projects with low strategic relevance (included by default in the template).
     - [ ] `LGPL-3.0-or-later` for projects with high strategic relevance.
     - [ ] In some cases, a different license may be needed.
-  - [ ] Add the selected license as a file in the repository root.
+  - [ ] If it's `MIT OR Apache-2.0`, the license is already included.
+Otherwise, remove the existing license files and add the selected license as a file in the repository root.
   - [ ] Update `dev/package.json` with the selected license.
   - [ ] Update each Solidity smart contract's `SPDX-License-Identifier` with the selected license.
 - [ ] In GitHub repo settings: